Robert Brewer (American football)

-Robert Brewer is a former American football player.
+Robert Edward Brewer is an American former football player.
 He played quarterback for the University of Texas Longhorns during the 1981 and 1982 season.
 He is the last walk-on quarterback to start for Texas and the last to start in the Cotton Bowl.
 His most memorable moment was the late touchdown he scored against Alabama to guide Texas to a 1982 Cotton Bowl Classic win.
 He is also the younger member of the only father-son combination to start at quarterback for Texas.
 Both father and son led Longhorn teams to victory over Bear Bryant coached teams (Charley against Texas A&M in 1954 and 1955 and Robert against Alabama in 1982).

 High school

 Robert Brewer came from a football family.
 His father, Charles Brewer had been the starting quarterback at Texas from 1953–55 and his uncle George Brewer had played in the starting backfield with Darrell Royal at Oklahoma.
 A Richardson, Texas native, Brewer was barely recruited out of high school, and received no scholarship offers.